kingzamzon/docs/docs/sdk/wallets/intro.md

 # Introduction

-:::note
-PKPs are still heavily in development and things may change.
-We're grateful for [feedback](https://forms.gle/4UJNRcQspZyvsTHt8) on how to improve the docs and examples!
+:::info
+**STATE OF THE NETWORK**

+Using Programmable Key Pairs (PKPs) in production (storing and transacting live assets) IS now supported on the [Habanero Mainnet Beta](../../network/networks/mainnet.md).
+You can read the full announcement [here](https://spark.litprotocol.com/) and check out [the docs](https://spark.litprotocol.com/) on performing the required migration steps.

 Need some `testLIT` test tokens to mint a PKP on Chronicle?
-Use the faucet: https://faucet.litprotocol.com/
+Use the [faucet](https://faucet.litprotocol.com/).

-**PKP Developer Preview is Live!**
-Get a PKP on the [PKP Explorer](https://explorer.litprotocol.com/mint-pkp)

 :::

 ## Quick Start